dodorare/crossbow/docs/crossbow-plugins.md

 ## Crossbow gradle

 Crossbow gradle project requires installed Gradle on your PC.
 Check or download it [here](https://gradle.org/).
+Don't forget to install `GRADLE_HOME` environment variable.

 To create a project go to the example you want to build and use the command below.
 The command belongs to macroquad engine examples: